 “It also means addressing the reality that my knees aren't going to get better,” Knox says, “my hair isn't going to grow back in and there's a generational shift going on to which all of us have to adapt.”

-Join Knox, along with Bob Lenarduzzi, president of the Vancouver Whitecaps FC, for Breakfast to Remember.
+Join Knox, along with Bob Lenarduzzi, president of the Vancouver Whitecaps FC, for Breakfast to Remember, presented by Trillium Boutique Senior Living.
 The event provides a unique opportunity for business and community leaders to support people living with dementia – all before the workday begins.

 For event details and ticket sales, click here.